-Besides the now defunct Rover car plant and Cadbury's chocolate factory, there's no real shorthand for Birmingham.
-However, the writer and filmmaker Jonathan Meades most memorably pointed out that it's a city built by – and for – the car; an assessment best illustrated by the complex cardiovascular system of dual-carriageways and fly-overs that work their way around the place.
+Besides the now-defunct Rover car plant and Cadbury's chocolate factory, there's no real shorthand for Birmingham, England.
+However, the writer and filmmaker Jonathan Meades most memorably pointed out that it's a city built by—and for—the car; an assessment best illustrated by the complex cardiovascular system of dual carriageways and flyovers that work their way around the place.

-The Central Library and the wider complex of which it was a part, Paradise Forum, stood above the city's inner ring road – a great, hulking form designed by John Madin, who also conceived many of Birmingham's other Brutalist buildings.
+The Central Library and the wider complex of which it was a part of, Paradise Forum, stood above the city's inner ring road—a great, hulking form designed by John Madin, who also conceived many of Birmingham's other Brutalist buildings.
 A big old block of concrete looming over the cars that hurtled through the tunnel below.

 Last month, the demolition team moved in on the Library and Paradise Forum.
 It's a devastating blow to fans of Brutalist architecture and a short-sighted move from a council trying desperately to assert Birmingham's place on the global stage.
 In its place there are plans to build yet another glass-fronted office block.

 Ironically, in a bid to modernize itself for the sake of attracting foreign investment, the council is creating a city so homogenous and devoid of character that you wonder if it will seem attractive to anyone besides the archetypal office drone.
 When financial investment comes at the expense of local interest, the results can lead to warring factions, as opposed to mutual benefit.

 Sadly, since the skaters were pushed out some years ago, there was little hope of a Save Southbank–style campaign to protect the Library.
 Still, I caught up with two legends of the Birmingham skate scene to remember some of the happier days in the life of one of Birmingham's most iconic buildings.